Satellite-im/Core-PWA/README.md

 cp .env.example .env
 ```

 Currently, the only environment variable you need is a [Textile](https://www.textile.io) API key.

 ## Install Submodules

 Run `git submodule update --init --recursive` to pull down the submodules.
-This will pull down the `android`, `electron`, and `locales` submodules.
-You need the locales module to run and develop locally.
+This will pull down the `android`, `electron`, and `cypress` submodules.

 ## Running Locally